Do you want to update the PHP version of your WordPress site?

 Changing PHP Version in SiteGround

-If you are using SiteGround hosting, then here is how you would update the PHP version of your WordPress website.
+If you are using SiteGround hosting, then here is how you will update the PHP version of your WordPress website.

 First, you need to log in to your SiteGround account dashboard.